Anaderwan/CTK-SHOP/README.md

-# CTK-SHOP
-Grupna Vjezba

 # 🛒 CTK SHOP

+Group Project

+---

+## 🗒️ Description

+- CTK SHOP is a web application for managing stores and items.

+---

-## Opis projekta
+## 🚀 Features

-CTK SHOP je web aplikacija za upravljanje trgovinama i artiklima.
-Korisnici se mogu registrirati, prijaviti, kreirati trgovine i dodavati artikle.
+- Users can register.
+- Management of shops and items.
+- Create stores and add items.

+---

-## 🧑‍💻 Tehnologije
+## 🧑‍💻 Tech Stack

 - **React**
 - **TypeScript**